chardma3/Best-Bars-2021/README.md

 ### Media

-Images used in the game have been sourced from Freepik which are available for personal use.
+Images used on the site have been sourced from liquor.com and delicious.com

 ### Content

--   Concept, design and coding has been created by myself
+-   Concept, design, coding and text has been created by myself.
+Wikipedia has also been used for extra research

 ### Acknowledgements

-- I received found inspiration and coding ideas from a number of youtube tutorials.
-And built this (mostly) in pure javascript without the use of a library.
-These were: JavaScript Snake Game Tutorial Using Functional Programming found at https://www.youtube.com/watch?v=bRlvGoWz6Ig&t=3141s, Memory Game in JavaScript found at https://www.youtube.com/watch?v=tjyDOHzKN0w and Memory Card Game found at https://www.youtube.com/watch?v=ZniVgo8U7ek.
-I also used the Fisher Yates  shuffle code snippet found on Wikipedia.
-Address:https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle

--  Thanks to my mentor for advising me and helping me make the project better
+-  Thanks to my mentor for advising me and helping me make the project better as well as the CI tutors who have helped me with many a problem